Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Course Drops & Withdrawals

-Students who wish to drop/withdraw from a single course or multiple courses, but not withdraw completely from KHSC-KansasCOM, must adhere to the following procedures:
+Students who wish to drop/withdraw from a single course or multiple courses, but not withdraw completely from KHSU-KansasCOM, must adhere to the following procedures:

 The deadline to drop a course is the end of business the day of the fifth day of classes.
 Students who wish to drop a course must officially communicate their request to their department and/or the Office of the Registrar within the prescribed time requirements and prior to the deadline.
 A student who drops a course within the prescribed time requirements will have no record of the course on their transcript.